Skip to content

 Creating callback data

-This: 1.
-Creates a default CallbackData object 2.
-Stores your provided kwargs 3.
-Returns a short token string to use in the inline button
+All helpers: 1.
+Create a CallbackData object in the database 2.
+Store your provided kwargs alongside a correlation_key 3.
+Return a short token string to use in the inline button

 Retrieving callback data